conda/conda/docs/source/using/test-drive.rst

    conda environments:

-	snowflakes            /home/username/miniconda/envs/snowflakes
+	snowflakes          * /home/username/miniconda/envs/snowflakes
 	bunnies               /home/username/miniconda/envs/bunnies
+        root                  /home/username/miniconda

 **Verify current environment**

 Which of these environments are you using right now -- snowflakes or bunnies?
-To find out, type the command:
+To find out, type the same command:

 .. code::

    conda info --envs

 Conda displays the list of all environments, with the current environment shown in (parenthesis) in front of your prompt:

 .. code::

    (snowflakes)

+NOTE: conda also puts an asterisk (*) in front of the active environment in your environment list, see above in "List all environments."

 **Switch to another environment (activate/deactivate)**